yanhol2004/DevChallenge19-semi-final/README.md

   ```
   docker-compose up
   ```
-## How to run the tests
-    1. Run docker-compose up
-    2. Open the docker container Terminal Console
-    3. Run "pytest" command

 ## Implementation comments
 - Endpoints "/api/people" and "/api/{id}/trust_connections" are implemented straightforwardly, just writing data into dictionary "network", where all persons' attributes are stored as a value, and person id is a key.